specifysystems/lmpy/_sources/tutorial/mcpa.rst.txt

 biogeographic predictor matrix of Helmert contrasts for each biogeographic hypothesis.

 Leibold, M.A., E.P.
 Economo and P.R.
 Peres-Neto.
 2010.
-Metacommunity
-    phylogenetics: separating the roles of environmental filters and historical biogeography.
-Ecology letters 13: 1290-1299.
+    Metacommunity phylogenetics: separating the roles of environmental filters and historical biogeography.
+Ecology Letters 13: 1290-1299.

 ----